Vital-Volkov/Stereoscopic-3D-system-for-Unreal-Engine-5/README.md

 All keyboard shortcuts control keys can be changed in the project as it uses Enhanced Input of UE5.

-Here are UE5 project preset variables which can be changed before start and they are all in the S3D Setup group(variables outside this group are calculated at runtime and don't need to change them):
+Here also additional preset variables inside UE5 project which can be changed before start and they are all in the `S3D Setup` group(variables outside this group are calculated at runtime and don't need to change them):

 `S3D_EyePriority`
 An Important setting when you have a shooter with a camera set for Aiming by Right(or Left) eye so you just select the required scene camera eye and go.